 He previously practiced medicine in Niagara Falls from 1983-1995, in Marlbank from 1995-2003, and then moved to Warkworth where he now resides with his wife Michelle and their three boys.
 He and Michelle moved to Warkworth to be closer to family in Belleville, Toronto and Niagara.

 Brett is the primary preceptor for the Queen's University Teaching Practice in Warkworth.

-Dr. Maraghi is proud and honoured to bring his twenty-seven years of clinical experience to the Trent Hills Family Health Team.
+Dr. Maraghi is proud and honoured to bring his nearly thirty years of clinical experience to the Trent Hills Family Health Team.

 Connie McCredie, Registered NurseConnie has been a Registered Nurse since 1969 when she started working at Campbellford Memorial Hospital.
 In 1974, she began working in doctors’ office in the surrounding areas.
 During this same period, she worked with the Victorian Order of Nurses (VON) in the Palliative Care program as well as for Bodimetrics doing home-based physicals for insurance companies.

 “It’s great to be part of such a progressive team and the many shared services available to our patients.”

 Connie is married with two sons and five grandchildren.

 Monica McKelvie, Registered NurseMonica has been working as an Office Nurse since she married Frank McKelvie, a dairy farmer 37 years ago.
 They have four children and four grandchildren.

 Monica enjoys working with the physicians, staff and all the friendly patients.
 She has had the opportunity with the Trent Hills Family Health Team to add additional duties in keeping within her ‘scope of practice’.
 Monica is now involved with the programs and services we offer our patients which include: cognitive screening tests for senior patients, performing pap tests for our female patients and provide a nursing role in Chronic Non-Cancer Pain program.